Best Spots To Go Hiking In The Balkans

-The Julian Alps extend from northern Italy into Slovenia and are among the most spectacular mountain ranges in the Balkans.
-Named after Julius Caesar who founded a “municipium” at the mountains’ foot, these mountains include Mount Triglav, at 2,775 meters (9,104 feet) the highest mountain in Slovenia.
+The Julian Alps extend from northern Italy into Slovenia and are among the Balkans’ most spectacular mountain ranges.
+Named after Julius Caesar, who founded a “municipium” at the mountains’ foot, these mountains include Mount Triglav, the highest mountain in Slovenia at 2,775 meters (9,104 feet).

 A part of the Julian Alps is protected as a national park, Triglav National Park, which is Slovenia’s only national park.
 Popular gateways to this outdoor paradise are Lake Bled and Lake Bohinj.
 There are many hiking trails in these mountains, ranging from valley walks to strenuous hut-to-hut treks.

 Established in 1962, Sutjeska National Park is the oldest national park in Bosnia-Herzegovina.
 It protects the Perućica Nature Reserve, one of the two remaining primeval forests in Europe.
 Additionally, it is known for being the location of the World War II Battle of Sutjeska, which large stone monuments scattered through the park commemorate to this day.

 This park consists of 17,500 hectares (43,200 acres) of pristine wilderness.
 Hikers can explore vast forests, admire waterfalls such as the Skakavac Waterfall and climb Maglic, Bosnia-Herzegovina’s highest mountain at 2,386 meters (7,828 feet).